 S: At first I was thinking surely that’s meant to be like that?
 That’s some sort of emotional world of the character right?
 The way they have to watch each other as they come and go.
 But no, it was really a matter of practicalities.

-M: The metaphor got a bit swamped.
-So for me the level of naturalism in Dealing With Clair was almost too much.
+Dealing With Clair was almost too much.
 It didn’t allow the text to breathe poetically really.
 And so instead of seeing through the real estate world to the heart of human greed we got a very bourgeois dinner story about property investment.
 It was totally banal.

 S: Which was really disappointing, because even though this is an early Crimp, written before he was critically acclaimed playwright “Martin Crimp”, you could see the hints of his unique style emerging, and rather than relishing them, this production bulldozed through them.